Wood Stork, Mycteria americana

 Conservation Status

-From a conservation perspective, the Wood Stork is categorized by the IUCN as Least Concern.
+From a conservation perspective the Wood Stork is currently considered to be of Least Concern with stable, widely distributed populations.
 This species faced some challenges beginning in the 1960s when an increase in Florida’s population led to degradation of the everglades, but restoration of the everglade wetlands and increased movement of the storks to northern Florida, and other Southeast states balanced the population once more.